Becksteinlab/lammps/doc/src/pair_granular_superellipsoid.rst

 There are currently no versions of *fix wall/gran* or *fix wall/gran/region* that are compatible with the superellipsoid particles.

-This pair style is part of the GRANULAR package.
+This pair style is part of the ASPHERE package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.